 January 10, 2019 – Credence is excited to announce the recent award of a 5-year contract to support the work of the Air Force Life Cycle Management Center (AFLCMC) at ten locations in the continental United States.
 Credence will provide the AFLCMC with a broad range of professional acquisition, engineering, scientific, research, financial and administrative capabilities to assist in their efforts to execute effective and responsive integrated program management of aircraft research, development, production, and lifecycle acquisition and sustainment activities.
 This significant work will involve the creation of a new PMO for the F-35 aircraft.
 We are proud to lend our support to the AFLCMC’s mission to “Acquire and Support War-Winning Capabilities” and help them provide the Warfighter’s Edge for the Air Force.

 November 16, 2018 – Credence is thrilled to announce that we are among the Small Business winners of the much-anticipated U.S. Army ITES-3S contract!
-The $12.1 billion, follow-on of the ITES-2S vehicle will serve as the Army’s preferred procurement mechanism for enterprise IT services, including cybersecurity, integration, consolidation, telecommunications, supply chain management, operations and maintenance, business process engineering, and education and training requirements.
+The follow-on of the ITES-2S vehicle will serve as the Army’s preferred procurement mechanism for enterprise IT services, including cybersecurity, integration, consolidation, telecommunications, supply chain management, operations and maintenance, business process engineering, and education and training requirements.
 We are excited to expand our strong, broad footprint within the Army and to build upon our strong IT services portfolio in service of a multitude of Army customers.

 November 13, 2018 – Credence is excited to announce that we have been awarded a 5-year contract to support the USAID Bureau for Global Health through the Global Health Technical Professionals program!
 Over the next five years, Credence will support the Bureau’s commitment to improving global health outcomes in communities around the world by providing technical professionals at all career stages for posts both in Washington, D.C. and abroad.
 Our global health professionals will augment the Agency’s programs addressing its three strategic priorities, including preventing child and maternal deaths, controlling the HIV/AIDS epidemic, and combating infectious diseases.
 They will improve the technical capacity of USAID offices, teams, and working groups by bolstering technical leadership, accelerating innovation, increasing science and technology capabilities, strengthening local capacities, and promoting gender equality on a variety of global health program initiatives.
 We are eager to begin supporting USAID’s mission and boosting the capacity of its global health workforce.